 Through the U.S Department of Energy and U.S. Department of Agriculture, potential sources of loan guarantee or low interest and long-term loans from the U.S. Treasury are accessible.
-The Green Bank will pursue - as necessary and appropriate - access to federal resources to attract more private capital investment in clean energy deployment in Connecticut consistent with state and federal policy.
+The Green Bank will pursue - as necessary and appropriate - access to federal resources to attract more private capital investment in clean energy deployment in Connecticut.